-Arizona is one of four states that border Mexico.
+Arizona is one of 4 states that border Mexico.
 Naturally, this makes for a lot of traffic from Mexican cartels smuggling drugs into the country.
 National parks, like the Buenos Aires National Wildlife Refuge, are used as pathways to traffic drugs across the border and state.
-Phoenix, the largest city in Arizona by one million residents, has become a major hub, making illicit drugs easy to come by.
+Phoenix, the largest city in Arizona by 1,000,000 residents, has become a major hub, making illicit drugs easy to come by.

-Unlike other cities, where the clandestine production of synthetic opioids is sweeping the streets, the crux of the issue in this area is the ease of receiving a prescription.
-In 2016, four doctors across Maricopa County wrote over 6,000,000 prescriptions for opioids in 12 months.
-That is more prescriptions than the population of the county, including children.
-This easy access to prescription pain killers, one of the most commonly abused substances across the country, opens the door to more people abusing drugs they shouldn’t have in the first place and developing an addiction.
+Unlike other cities, where the clandestine production of synthetic Opioids is sweeping the streets, the crux of the issue in this area is the ease of receiving a prescription.
+Easy access to prescription pain killers, one of the most commonly abused substances across the country, opens the door to more people abusing drugs they shouldn’t have in the first place and developing an addiction.

-While prescription opioids are rampant in Arizona, the DEA has stated that methamphetamines are the biggest danger to the state.
-Between inpatient discharges and ER visits, there were 24,111 documented cases of methamphetamine abuse across the state.
+While prescription Opioids are rampant in Arizona, the DEA has stated that Methamphetamines are the biggest danger to the state.
+Between inpatient discharges and ER visits, there were at least 24,111 documented cases of Methamphetamine abuse across the state.
 Over two-thirds were within Maricopa County.

-From 2015 to 2016, there was a reported 100% increase in the influx of methamphetamines across the border.
-5,584 lbs. of methamphetamines were seized outside of Tucson alone, an estimated $20.6 million worth.
+Fully 5,584 lbs. of Methamphetamines were seized outside of Tucson alone, an estimated $20.6 million worth.
 With the chance to make this much of a profit, there is little any US-based law enforcement agency can do as preventative measures.
 Someone will always be willing to take that risk for that big of a payoff.

 The only true defense is education and rehabilitation, for those who are already suffering from addiction.